edwinkuruvila/ServoControlPI/README.md

 # ServoControlPI
-This code controls servos based on keyboard input on a rasberry pi
+This code controls servos based on keyboard input on a rasberry pi 4 This uses curses library and pigpio